Applications Now Accepted for Emerging Northern Colorado Musicians

 Sonic Spotlight encourages musicians of all genres of original music to apply.
-Additionally, artists and bands selected will receive opportunities to work with experts within the industry, connect with peer, receive radio airplay, create professional music videos, win prizes and enhance their music.
+Additionally, artists and bands selected will receive opportunities to work with experts within the industry, connect with peers, receive radio airplay, create professional music videos, win prizes, and enhance their music.

 The application for the program is free of costs and is available for submission through the deadline Wednesday, September 30.
 Musicians from Larimer and Weld counties are eligible to apply.